 It is a morphine-like opioid analgesic used exclusively as a supplementary analgesic in inducing general anesthesia.

 Like morphine, it suppresses the respiratory and cough centers and causes nausea, vomiting and miosis.
 Fentanyl citrate is 100 times more potent and powerful than morphine.

 However, fentanyl’s action is of shorter duration.
-When fentanyl is given intravenous or intramuscularly, it produces quickly a very strong analgesia that can last for near to 30 minutes.
+When fentanyl is given intravenous or intramuscularly, it produces quickly very strong analgesia can last for near to 30 minutes.
 These actions can be antagonized by naloxone.